 The Commission's Executive Director is designated by the Board of Supervisors as the Certifying Officer for all National Environmental Policy Act (NEPA) environmental review of CDBG, HOME, and ESG funded projects.
-Therefore, the Commission will determine and the appropriate level of NEPA environmental review, the cost of which shall be the responsibility of the awardee, and may not be paid from the awarded grant or loan funds.
+Therefore, the Commission will determine the appropriate level of NEPA environmental review, the cost of which shall be the responsibility of the awardee, and may not be paid from the awarded grant or loan funds, unless the project is funded by the HOME program and meets the criteria for a reimbursement.
 The awardee must provide all requested information pertinent to completing the environmental review in a timely manner.
 Failure to do so will result in the reprogramming of the allocated funds to another project.